Keep computers updated and set a delay for installation of updates to a specified number of days.

 Block Beta & Standard Upgrades

-The following examples are specific to macOS Ventura, macOS Monterey, and macOS Big Sur.
+The following examples are specific to macOS Sonoma, macOS Ventura, and macOS Monterey.
 For each release, you'll need to update each setting with the relevant info specific to that release.
+This will only block the installer if it is downloaded from the App Store and will not block the update in Software Update.

 Ventura - Public Release